Bambarello/VerticalMasternodeSetup/README.md

-## Reden Masternode Installation
+## Vertical Vnode Installation

 **NOTE:** This installation guide is provided as is with no warranties of any kind.

 **NOTE:** This newer version of the script (v1.1) does not ask for IP address or masternode genkey anymore.
 Instead the __script will detect VPS IP Address and generate Masternode Private Key (genkey) automatically__.
 It will also create a 2GB swap file.

-If you follow the steps and use a newly installed Ubuntu 16.04 VPS, it will automatically configure and start your Master Node.
+If you follow the steps and use a newly installed Ubuntu 16.04 VPS, it will automatically configure and start your  VNode.
 Ubuntu 17.10 and other Linux distros ate not currently supported.

 Steps: